CosForce: A Force-Based General Pedestrian Model with Anticipation and Reaction Mechanisms: Introduction

 In the classical social force model, pedestrians are represented as rigid particles.
-The volume exclusion principle, which is strictly constrained by the function $g(x)$, has been shown to potentially cause distortions in pedestrian dynamics under extreme conditions.
+In narrow passages, pedestrians frequently turn sideways, and mutual compression reduces the space occupied.
 In order to capture more detailed motion dynamics, some studies have proposed the use of ellipsoidal shapes instead of circular ones to simulate pedestrian movement \citep{chraibi2010generalized}.
-However, this modification inevitably results in increased model complexity.
-A more effective compromise can be achieved by considering pedestrians as elastic bodies rather than rigid ones.
-In narrow passages, pedestrians frequently turn sideways, and mutual compression between individuals reduces the space occupied.
-Therefore, modeling pedestrians as elastic bodies allows for a more accurate simulation of these behaviors.
+On the other hand, this modification will leads to an increase in model complexity.
+An effective compromise can be achieved by modeling pedestrians as compressible bodies allows for a more concise simulation of these behaviors \citep{narain2009aggregate}.
+The fluid-like properties observed in crowd dynamics have led researchers to adopt hydrodynamic perspective for crowd analysis.
+Empirical studies already demonstrated the presence of non-zero divergence in crowds \citep{johansson2008crowd}, providing substantial evidence that supports the conceptualization of pedestrian crowds as compressible media.